OWASP/owasp-mastg/Document/0x04a-Mobile-App-Taxonomy.md

 - [Flutter](https://flutter.dev/ "Flutter")
 - [React Native](https://reactnative.dev/ "React Native")

-Applications developed using these frameworks internally uses the APIs native to the system and offer performance equivalent to native applications.
-These apps can make use of all device capabilities, including the GPS, accelerometer, camera, the notification system, etc. Since the final output is very similar to previously discussed *native apps*, apps developed using these frameworks can also be considered *native*.
+Applications developed using these frameworks internally use the APIs native to the system and offer performance equivalent to native applications.
+Also, these apps can make use of all device capabilities, including the GPS, accelerometer, camera, the notification system, etc. Since the final output is very similar to previously discussed *native apps*, apps developed using these frameworks can also be considered as *native apps*.

 ## Web App